I Went To Fiverr For a $5 Logo. Here's What Happened...

 Rating: 5 Stars

-I went into this fourth arrangement certain that it would be my last effort with Fiverr.
-A deadline was rapidly approaching for one of my projects, and I really wanted to have to logo ready so I could print up some Moneybites swag.
+I was determined to make this fourth effort my last.
+Plus, I had a deadline rapidly approaching for one of my projects, and I really wanted to use my new logo on some Moneybites swag.